jgehrcke/gipc/docs/index.rst

 the pipe.
 It is retrieved at the ``c2`` end of the pipe in the child.
 The other message is sent from the spooky writelet clone in the child.
 It is also written to the ``c1`` end of the pipe which has implicitly been duplicated during forking.
-Duplicated greenlets in the child of course only run when a context switch is triggered; in this case via ``gevent.sleep(0)``.
-As you can imagine, this behavior in general might lead to a wide range of side-effects and tedius debugging sessions.
+Greenlet clones in the child of course only run when a context switch is triggered; in this case via ``gevent.sleep(0)``.
+As you can imagine, this behavior in general might lead to a wide range of side-effects and tedious debugging sessions.

 In addition, the code above contains several non-cooperatively blocking method
-calls: ``readchild.join()`` as well as the ``send()``/``recv()`` calls (of ``multiprocessing.Connection`` objects) block the calling thread and do not allow for context switches.
+calls: ``readchild.join()`` as well as the ``send()``/``recv()`` calls (of ``multiprocessing.Connection`` objects in general) block the calling thread and do not allow for context switches.

 gipc overcomes these and other challenges for you transparently and in a straight-forward fashion.
 It provides high performing gevent-cooperative